internet4000/radio4000-api-node-firebase/README.md

 In addition to the Firebase API, this repository contains a node.js API in the `src` folder.
 This is what runs at https://api.radio4000.com.
 It is configured as a Firebase function.
 Remember to review the `.firebaserc` and `firebase.json` files.

-To install, you'll need node.js and git.
+To install, you'll need node.js (installed with nvm) and git.
 Then run:

 ```
 git clone git@github.com:internet4000/radio4000-api.git
 cd radio4000-api
+nvm install 8.0.0 // install node 8
+nvm use 8.0.0 // use node 8
+yarn // install npm dependencies with yarn
-yarn
+yarn login // login firebase
-yarn start
+yarn start // start the server
 open http://localhost:4001
 ```